Character Development, Conflict, and Your Novel’s Sagging Middle by Beth Barany

 - Secrets she must keep from others or else?
 (What is the “or else”?)

 Once you’ve brainstormed this list, then prioritize the bad stuff from the least impact to your character to the biggest impact.
-As I was reminded from a Steven Pressfield post this week, make sure that your character faces a real or imagined death.
+As I was reminded from a Steven Pressfield post, make sure that your character faces a real or imagined death.
 That is really what we’re heading towards.

 Once you’ve got your stones lined up, start lobbing at your character.
 Then voila, your sagging middle will disappear, and you’ll have a lean, robust middle of your novel that will keep your readers at the edge of their seats, turning those pages.